 Can we overload the method in the same class?

-Yes, you can definitely overload methods within the same class.
-Method overloading involves defining multiple methods within the same class with the same name but different parameter lists.
-This allows you to provide different ways to call a method based on the type or number of arguments passed.
+Yes, you can overload methods within the same class.
+Method overloading allows you to define multiple methods with the same name but different parameter lists (different types or numbers of parameters).
+This enables you to perform similar operations with different inputs.

 using System;